logicnow/BlueSky/docker/DOCKER_FULL_EXAMPLE.md

 #### Create BlueSky container

 > **Note:** _All the variables that need to change.
-If you use complex passwords with offending characters you should enclose the password in ''.
+If you use complex passwords with offending characters you should enclose the password in single quotes.
 Passwords do not work with a backslash in them_

 > **Note:** _We do not care about SSL certs here as the Caddy container will take care of that_